 UVa will review the request to rely on a non- UVa IRB for a multi-site protocol on a case by case basis.
 Before beginning any submission, contact the IRB-HSR Director to discuss the option of relying on a non- UVa IRB.
 If the use of the non-UVa IRB is agreed upon, the study team will submit an IRB Reliance Agreement Request Form Non-UVA IRB as IRB of Record to the IRB-HSR.
 The researchers will then proceed to - Protocol Builder to create a submission to the IRB-HSR.
 Even though the UVa IRB-HSR will not serve as the IRB of record, they are responsible for verifying that other compliance and educational requirements are met.

 For more information or questions about IRB Reliance Agreements, contact the IRB-HSR Director at 924-9634.

 New Reliance Agreements for an Outside Institution to Rely on the IRB-HSR as the IRB of Record for all sites of a Multi-Site Study

 Requests for a new reliance agreement to allow another institution or independent investigator to rely on the IRB-HSR for IRB review are considered on a case-by-case basis.
-Complete and submit the IRB Reliance Request Form- IRB-HSR as IRB of Record and a Research Study Staff Log for each Non-UVA site to the IRB-HSR.
+Complete and submit the IRB Reliance Request Form- IRB-HSR as IRB of Record and a Research Study Staff Log to the IRB-HSR.
 The IRB-HSR staff will contact you with questions regarding your request.

 IRB Reliance Agreements- Frequently Asked Questions